"I want God's gay and lesbian children

 are a direct result of Adam and Eve's activities in the Garden of Eden.

-The story in Genesis is interpreted by conservative Christians as
+The story in Genesis 19 is interpreted by conservative Christians as

-describing the fall of humanity.
+describing the one result of the fall of humanity.

-decision -- whether to:
+decisions -- whether to:

 Accept the teachings of one's faith group.
-If you do so, and if you follow a
+If you do so, and

 is chosen,

 changeable abnormal, unnatural, and condemned by God.
-It is something that a person does.
-If
+It is something that a person

-normal, natural unchangeable sexual orientation for a minority of humans which
+normal, natural unchangeable sexual orientation for a minority of humans, which

 is accepted by God.
-It is something that a person is.
+It is something that a person

 by the theological beliefs and homophobia (if any) of the translators.
 If so, then you